Basis-Theory/basistheory-integration-guides/collections/blueprints/pci.md

 ## Collect Credit Cards

-The first step to reduce your PCI scope is to securely collect cardholder information without your application touching the data.
-In order to do this, we will leverage [Basis Theory Elements](https://docs.basistheory.com/elements/).
-These are secure form inputs for your web or mobile application to enable collecting sensitive cardholder data without directly interacting with the values.
+The first step to reducing your PCI scope is to securely collect cardholder information without your application touching the data.
+To do this, we will leverage [Basis Theory Elements](https://docs.basistheory.com/elements/).
+These secure form inputs for your web or mobile application collect sensitive cardholder data without directly interacting with the values.

 ### Install Basis Theory Package